 |Fitzpatrick, John M||Katzman, Owen B||Cerulli, Nicholas|

 |Marku, Jay||McCafferty, Christine||Poland, Sherman|

 |Sacks, Paul R|

-Support Your Family Through Social Security Lawyers In Philadelphia
+Support Your Family Through Disability Lawyers In Philadelphia

 If you are filing an SSD application, you may need to take individuals other than yourself into account.
 Your spouse, dependent children and even grandchildren may be eligible for the SSD benefits that you have earned so long as they meet certain qualifying requirements.
 An attorney will explain these qualifications to you and can help you to collect the information needed to show that your family members qualify to receive benefits.
 These family members will be treated as a part of your application.
 Chermol & Fishman LLC can help Philadelphia-area residents ensure that both they and their families receive the SSD benefits that they deserve.